Baldwin Spencer (politician): Prime minister

 In 2004, Baldwin Spencer led the United Progressive Party to a landslide victory in the general election.
 He defeated Lester Bird's ALP, which had ruled Antigua and Barbuda for the previous 28 years.
 In Government he moved to enact a trio of good government reforms: a nationwide school meals programme, raising the minimum wage and paying all civil servants.

 Internationally Baldwin Spencer is known as a skilled diplomat who helped his country assume the leadership of the Group of 77 in 2008.
-He received the highest order of Cote d'Ivoire, the Commander of the National Order.
+He received the highest order of Côte d'Ivoire, the Commander of the National Order.
 He was also recognized by the United Nations for his leadership, receiving the Millennium Development Goals Achievement Award in recognition for his work advancing the cause of international development.

 The UPP won the March 2009 election with a reduced majority of nine out of 17 seats.
 Spencer himself defeated ALP candidate Gail Christian in the St John's Rural West constituency, receiving 2,259 votes against 1,753 for Christian.
-Spencer said on this occasion that it would "not be business as usual", and he was promptly sworn in for another term as Prime Minister when vote counting was completed.
+Spencer said on this occasion that it would "not be business as usual", and he was promptly sworn in for another term as prime minister when vote counting was completed.

 After 10 years in power, the UPP was defeated by the ALP in the general election held on 12 June 2014.
 Out of 17 seats, the UPP retained only three; Spencer won re-election to his own seat by a very narrow margin.
 Spencer accepted defeat, saying that the people had clearly chosen the ALP.
-He was succeeded as Prime Minister by ALP leader Gaston Browne on 13 June.
+He was succeeded as prime minister by ALP leader Gaston Browne on 13 June.

 Personal life

 Spencer is married to Jacklyn Spencer and is the father of two children.
 On 16 August 2008, Spencer was inducted as an honorary member of the Pathfinder Club, a Seventh-day Adventist youth service organization, during a gathering of more than 3,000 Pathfinders from around the Caribbean.

-On 19 February 2022, Spencer was involved in a car accident close to the Townhouse Megastore in St. John's, but is reported to be unhurt.
+On 19 February 2022, Spencer was involved in a car accident close to the Townhouse Megastore in St. John's, but was reported to be unhurt.

+On 3 July 2023, Spencer was fined ECD 500 for court’s contempt by Judge Jan Drysdale after his cell phone rang during the election court challenge against Kelvin Simon regarding his nomination as a UPP candidate for the general elections in January 2023.